roshan7774/Educational_site/README.md

 # Educational_site
-A website using html, css and JavaScript
+A website using html, css and JavaScript.
+In this Website Quiz leadership subject wise chepter, importante topic also available.